 Use on clean skin (these pads will also tone the skin).
-Swipe gently across face using short strokes, then wait 20 minutes before using any other products.
-The acid will self neutralize and then you can continue with your routine.
+Swipe gently across the face using short strokes, then wait 20 minutes before using any other products.
+The acid will self-neutralize, and then you can continue with your routine.

-The exception to the 20 minute wait rule is that if the acids are very uncomfortable.
-If so, rinse immediately and build up a tolerance to the acids over about a months time, increasing the length of time every few days.
+The exception to the 20-minute wait rule is if the acids are very uncomfortable.
+If so, rinse immediately and build up a tolerance to the acids over about a month's time, increasing the length of time every few days.
 Acids, however, are not meant to be comfortable as they are a remodeling tool.

 Shelf Life and Storage Information for Products and Ingredients